oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 There is also a `--required-sections` option during both `profile-generate` and `profile-assemble`.
 This option expects a list of sections as *comma-separated short names*, e.g. `--required-sections "ImplGuidance,ExpEvidence"`.
 During `profile-generate` any required sections will have in the markdown a prompt created for guidance prose to be entered.
 And during `profile-assemble` if required sections are specified, those sections must have prose filled in or it will fail with error.

 Finally, `profile-assemble` also has an `--allowed-sections` option that restricts any added guidance to only those allowed sections - and if disallowed sections are present it will fail with error.
+If `--allowed-sections` is not specified then any sections found in the markdown will be added to the assembled profile.

 Note that these section options are all optional and there isn't a need to provide this form of restriction and enforcement.
 But in order to have such sections read properly and mapped to the intended part names, a mapping must be provided in one of the ways described above.
 And for certain workflows, if the allowed and required sections are specified by a command that is run as an action outside the user's control, it allows restriction of what changes can or must be made to a profile in terms of added guidance.